ng-Classic/ng-classic/aio/content/guide/prerendering.md

 # Prerendering static pages

-Angular ClassicUniversal lets you prerender the pages of your application.
+Angular Classic Universal lets you prerender the pages of your application.
 Prerendering is the process where a dynamic page is processed at build time generating static HTML.

 ## How to prerender a page